Review of Barclays Fixed Rate ISA

 Instant Cash ISA – Issue 1

-With this ISA, you can take advantage of tax-free savings of up to £20,000 in the 2017/2018 tax year and have access to your money whenever you want.
+With this ISA, you can take advantage of tax-free savings of up to £20,000 and have access to your money whenever you want.
 As your tax-free amount is much higher in an ISA, there are still opportunities for savers to make the most of their money.

 ISAs are a good idea whatever your savings goal.
 With certain types of cash ISAs, you have instant access to your money, which makes it a flexible way to plan your finances.